FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-22-sending-device-orientation-with-aspnetcore-signalr.md

 ### Implementing the SignalR Hub

-The Hub is pretty easy as it only provides one method which can be calles from the outside which broadcasts the new motion data:
+The Hub is pretty easy as it only provides one method which can be called from the outside which broadcasts the new motion data:

 ```csharp
 public class MotionHub : Hub